Amine-Amllal/MISI-2025-at-ENSA-Safi---OCP-Group/README.md

 - The notebook currently contains a Roboflow API key in plain text.
 It is strongly recommended to move it to an environment variable or secret manager before sharing publicly.
 - Large datasets and binary assets are intentionally excluded from version control via `.gitignore`.

-## Next Improvements
+## Team

-- Add a reproducible `requirements.txt` (or `environment.yml`).
-- Add a lightweight inference script (`predict.py`) for production/local testing.
-- Track experiments and metrics in a structured log (e.g., CSV/MLflow/W&B).
+I participated in this competition with the following teammates:

+- ZOUGA Mouhcine
+- FARIS Amine
+- EL MADANI Adam